 Grace Kennan Warnecke

 She was founding executive director of the American-Soviet Youth Orchestra and associate producer of the prize-winning PBS documentary The First Fifty Years: Reflections on U.S.-Soviet Relations.
 As a professional photographer she was senior editor of A Day in the Life of the Soviet Union.
-She has served as an election observer in Ukraine and Azerbaijan.
+She has served as an election observer in Ukraine, Azerbaijan and Georgia.
 In 2013 she was named a senior scholar at the Woodrow Wilson International Center for Scholars in Washington, D.C.

 Grace is the author of Daughter of the Cold War, published by the University of Pittsburgh Press in 2018.

 She lives in New York City and Martha’s Vineyard.